akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

-# Neural Network Basics with Python, Pandas and Keras
+# Deep Learning practical introduction using Python, Pandas and Keras

-A neural network is a computer algorithm composed of a network of artificial neurons.
+A  **neural network** is a computer algorithm composed of a network of artificial neurons.
 This network of aritificial neurons is able to learn patterns from example data, and is able to use this learned knowledge to perform some task.
+These artificial neurons are organised in layers. **Deep learning** is a concept usually referred to when using a neural network with many layers to learn and perform some task.

 Despite their consistent